 Chor der Kulturen der Welt

-In artist's books "Tief Luft holen und Luft anhalten" by Erwin Wurm from 2017, he developed sculptures in concise, pictorial and onomatopoeic sentences on paper that arise in the minds of the readers at the moment of reading.
+In artist's books "Tief Luft holen und Luft anhalten" (take a deep breath of air and hold it in) by Erwin Wurm from 2017, he developed sculptures in concise, pictorial, and onomatopoeic sentences on paper that arise in the minds of the readers at the moment of reading.
 Literature as word sculpture.

 During the papier & klang festival, this word sculpture will now become a sound sculpture for the first time.